Carte Nationale d'Identité

 Corroborative evidence keywords

-carte nationale, CNI, carte d'identité, ID number, identification, ID card, license, permit, registration, certificate, field, column, row, entry, record, value, form, register, database, extract (+19 more)
+carte nationale, CNI, carte d'identité, ID number, identification, ID card, license, permit, registration, certificate, data record, database record, record set, data extract, data export, database table, spreadsheet, data registry, registry entry, master data (+13 more)

 Proximity: 300 characters